21 Common SEO Mistakes to Avoid

-Keyword stuffing is the indiscriminate use of keywords, so that the content looks unnatural.
+Keyword stuffing is the overuse of keywords, so that the content looks unnatural.
 Take a look at this example –

 Keyword stuffing can have the opposite effect to what you intend.
 Search engines will penalise your site for keyword stuffing as it lowers content quality.
 Search engines consider keyword stuffing as spammy content and can cause your site not to rank at all.

-Content that is copied from other sources will be penalised for plagiarism.
-You need to research your topic thoroughly, but form your own conclusions and use your own words.
+Copied or duplicated content (whether from other sources or across your own site) will be penalised.
+You need to research thoroughly but form your own conclusions and use your own words.

 Another common mistake is duplicate content on multiple pages of the same site.
 Duplicate content and pages lead to low user experience and low rankings.